 1 (1 lb.) loaf challah bread, cut into large cubes

 2 tablespoons dark rum

 • Eggnog-Spiced Rum Sauce (recipe below)

 -Preheat the oven to 350 degrees, and lightly butter 8 ramekins (or lightly butter a 12 x 9½ x 2 baking dish).

--Add the cubed challah bread to a large bowl; next, in another large bowl, whisk the eggs together with the rest of the ingredients through the nutmeg, and pour this custard mixture over the cubed challah bread (the mixture will seem a bit loose or “soupy”, but this is how it’s supposed to be); add in the raisins, and mix gently with your hands to incorporate the custard and the raisins with the cubed bread, and allow the mixture to sit for about 10-12 minutes; next, ladle the bread/raisin/custard mixture into the prepared ramekins (or baking dish), and place onto a baking sheet to bake the bread puddings for about 45 minutes (or about 50-55 minutes if using a baking dish); remove from oven and allow to slightly cool for about 10 minutes before serving.
+-Add the cubed challah bread to a large bowl; next, in another large bowl, whisk the eggs together with the rest of the ingredients through the nutmeg, and pour this custard mixture over the cubed challah bread (the mixture will seem a bit loose or “soupy”, but this is how it’s supposed to be); add in the raisins, and mix gently with your hands to incorporate the custard and the raisins with the cubed bread, and allow the mixture to sit for about 10-12 minutes; next, ladle the bread/raisin/custard mixture into the prepared ramekins (or baking dish), and place onto a baking sheet to bake the bread puddings for about 45 minutes (or about 1 hour 25 minutes if using a baking dish, covered with foil for the first 40 minutes); remove from oven and allow to slightly cool for about 10 minutes before serving.

 -You can serve this dessert either warm or cold (I personally prefer warm); just dust a little bit of powdered sugar over the top of each ramekin (or over the entire baking dish) and serve with some warm (or chilled) Eggnog-Spiced Rum Sauce on the side to drizzle generously over top.

 1 cup eggnog